Essay

 state comes in, work happens, state goes out.

-The state transition is the thing the proof system wants to talk about.
+The token is the thing a user sees.
+The state transition is the thing the proof system wants to check.

 A moving frontier is the right picture